codebot/betz_experimental/README.md

 # flashing stuff
 First, connect a SWD programmer to the header on the board.
 If it doesn't exist already, add an appropriate rule in `/etc/udev/rules.d` so you don't need `sudo` to access the device.
-Then:
+Then, from the firmware `build` directory:

 ```
-cd build
 make PROGRAM.flash_swd
 ```